 Once the summer, and your project sprint, are over, it’s time to celebrate!
 Share your project results with your team, and congratulate yourself on a summer well spent.
 Completing a summer sprint is the perfect way to set yourself up for fall success.

 We can’t wait to see what summer has in store for your story.
 What will your summer sprint project be?
-Let us know in the comments below, or join the conversation in The School Storyteller Facebook group.
+Let us know in the comments below.